-- Drove passage of Hawaii Prescription Drug Plus program through the 2004 Legislature which provides discount medicine for up to 300,000 individuals.
+- Drove passage of Hawaii Prescription Drug Plus program through the 2004 Legislature which provides discount medicine for up to three hundred thousand (300,000) individuals.

 - Persuaded the Legislature to form a Joint Legislative Committee for Long-Term Care and to conduct an actuarial study for Long Term health care insurance in 1999, ultimately resulting in passage of a Long Term Care bill through the 2003 Legislature.

 - Supported Local 5 on the 2010 contract negotiations in Waikiki.